88-degrees/Book-of-Changes/appendix02s2.md

 <a name="fn_234"></a>[324:XLV](#fr_234) What has this Great Symbolism to do with the idea and preservation of union?
 The question is answered in this way: -- A marsh whose waters are high up above the earth must be kept in by banks and dykes, to keep them together, to preserve them from being dispersed.
 So the union of a people must be preserved by precautions against what would disturb and destroy it.
 Of such precautions the chief is to be prepared to resist attack from without, and to put down internal sedition.

 Paragraph 3.
-The topmost line is the last in Tui, whose attribute is complacent satisfaction, appearing in flexibility or docility.
+The topmost line is the last in **Duì ☱**, whose attribute is complacent satisfaction, appearing in flexibility or docility.

 Paragraph 5.
 'His mind and aim have not yet been brilliantly displayed:' -- this is in explanation of the case that some may even still not have confidence in him.

 Paragraph 6.
 The topmost position is that of the trigram; the subject of the line might bid farewell to all the work of the hexagram; but he cannot bear to do so.

-<a name="fn_235"></a>[325:XLVI](#fr_235) See what has been said on the Great Symbolism in Appendix I. The application which is made of it here may be accepted, though it has nothing to do with the teaching of the Text about the gradual rise of a good officer to high social distinction and influence.
+<a name="fn_235"></a>[325:XLVI](#fr_235) See what has been said on the Great Symbolism in [Appendix I](appendix01s1.md).
+The application which is made of it here may be accepted, though it has nothing to do with the teaching of the Text about the gradual rise of a good officer to high social distinction and influence.

-Paragraph x.
-Instead of finding in this the three lines of Khwăn and their subjects, [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) makes 'the upper' denote only line 2.
+Paragraph 1.
+Instead of finding in this the three lines of **Kūn ☷** and their subjects, [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) makes 'the upper' denote only line 2.

 Paragraph 2.
 The subject of line 2 in his loyal devotion to 5 will do much good and benefit many; hence we have the words, affords occasion for joy.'